embassynetwork/modernomad/docs/configuration.md

   PRODUCTION mode, you will need an email account that you can configure to send and receive real emails.
 Configure the email settings for production mode with the correct SMTP settings.
-- the celery configuration options are the vanilla celery and broker settings.
-You only need to change these if you have customized the settings of your celery install.

 ## Email Templates
 There are two places email templates are stored.
 The first is in